 Adds Eric: “We have a proprietary process to extract that tingle.
 That’s what’s unique about us: fresh flowers, shipped overnight, a unique process to pull out just that tingling sensation.”
 For that reason, Tingala currently has to build production around the flower’s growing season, roughly from April to November.

 The market is responding to the tingly, 100-proof liqueur.
 “It’s gone great,” says Eric.
 “I think we grow about 30 to 40 percent a year.”

-The company now distributes to more than 100 accounts, about 85 percent of which are liquor stores where 375- and 750-milliliter bottles typically retail for $25 to $45.
-Susan says Tingala’s self-distribution model is “more profitable” than working with an outside distributor due to the single SKU.
+The company now distributes to more than 100 accounts, about 85 percent of which are liquor stores where 375- and 750-milliliter bottles typically retail for around $30 and $42.
+Susan says Tingala’s self-distribution model is “more advantageous” than working with an outside distributor due to the single SKU.

-“We have a couple of great advocates in the bartending community,” says Susan, citing La Chiva Colombian and Asbury Provisions in Denver and Zig Zag Smokin’ Burger in Greenwood Village.
+“We have some great advocates in the bartending community,” says Susan, citing La Chiva Colombian and Asbury Provisions in Denver and Zig Zag Smokin’ Burger in Greenwood Village.

 Challenges: Expanding beyond Colorado is tricky due to the three-tier distribution system and ever-changing interstate regulations.
 The result can be a 33 percent hit to the bottom line, and Bob says the cost of sales support in other states would involve an “astronomical” budget.

 “We get inquiries from all over the world,” adds Susan.
 “We can’t ship to them directly.”